 It might seem daunting, but evaluating your budget is an essential step in taking control of your financial future.
 "Don't wait until an unexpected expense arises to take a look at your budget and finances," advises Kozack.
 "The end of the year is a great time to review how your finances stacked up in 2018 and to map out upcoming expenses—like vacations, moves, and big purchases—that you know are happening in 2019."

-How to get started now: Use an account aggregator, such as Mint or Clarity Money, to organize all your financial data in one place.
+How to get started now: Personal finance management tools, such as automated account aggregator services like Mint or Clarity Money, make it easy to gather all your financial data in one place.
 You'll gain a better understanding of your spending habits and discover opportunities to save.

 Establish an Emergency Fund